Last updated on July 20th, 2021

-Denmark officially the Kingdom of Denmark is a Nordic country and a sovereign state.
+Denmark, officially the Kingdom of Denmark, is a Nordic country and the southernmost of the Scandinavian nations.
+It has an area of 43,094 square km.
+Copenhagen is its capital city; Danish is its official language.
+Its official currency is Danish krone (DKK).
+It has only one bordering country and that is Germany.
 The kingdom of Denmark also includes Faroe Island and Greenland.
 With these 112 facts about Denmark let us learn more about its history, culture, people, economy, government and more…

 Facts about Denmark’s history